ghostsecurity/reaper/docs/how-to-hack-ghostbank.md

 1. Return to Reaper in Chrome and switch to the *Explore* tab.
 2. Make sure the proxy is on (you'll see *Proxy on*).
 3. Switch back to Firefox and browse to `https://ghostbank.net`.
-4. Log in to Ghostbank.
+4. Log in to ghostBank.
 5. Initiate a funds transfer by entering $10 and clicking *Transfer*.
 You may need to switch the From and To accounts.
 6. Switch back to Chrome.
 You should see a list of captured requests!